Kinderling Kids Radio: History

-Kinderling Kids Radio was launched in Australia on 2 June 2015 by a group of parents lead by Evan Kaldor.
+Kinderling Kids Radio was launched in Australia on 2 June 2015 by a group of parents led by Evan Kaldor.
 The station has expanded since its inception and is now carried on DAB+ radio across Australia and round the world on the internet.
 It was nominated for and won the award for "Best Digital Radio Format" at the Australian Commercial Radio Awards in 2016.

 In 2017, Kinderling acquired the parenting website babyology.com.au.
 In doing so, it created a new digital media company called "The Parent Brand" under the control of the station's founder Evan Kaldor, who took on the role of CEO.
 The Parent Brand aimed to provide written, audio and video content across both outlets.

 Later that year, in association with Qantas, Kinderling launched 3 in-flight radio channels for children, "Ready, Jet, Go", "Settle Petal" and "Sleepy Time", all of which were made accessible from passenger seat consoles.

 In July 2018, the station also partnered with Amazon's Alexa application, making two children's skills available for users in Australia and New Zealand; "Bedtime Explorers" and "Kinderling Kids News with Groovy Ruby".

 As of 4 June 2019, Kinderling has 21.68% of the Digital/Internet Only audience share across Sydney.